lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 There is an optional open lab on Fridays in the CS Success Center (Barnard Hall
-254) from 10am to 4pm.  *Note that there is no lab during the first week of classes (Friday, January 20th)!*
+254) from 10am to 4pm.  *Note that there is no lab during the first week of classes (Friday, January 20th)!* However, even during weeks when no lab is due, there will still be TAs in the lab to help you.

 Our TAs are Britney Gibbs (in lab 10-1pm; grading sections 001 and 003) and Shahnaj Mou (in lab 1-4pm; grading sections 002 and 004).